doha95/EvaluationSystem/README.md

 ## Pending TODO:
 1. generate different screen sizes for each session.
 2. put the selected browser in the JSON file, so it can run the desired browser.
-3. find a way to open the evaluation for each session, currently the web having an issue .
+3. find a way to open the evaluation for each session, currently the web having an issue.
-4.
+4. adding more testing scenarios.